 - consumerism repeated exposure to affluent lifestyles and desirable consumer goods suggests "happiness" is something that can bought. - Fear: "Heavy exposure to negative and violent" media leads some people to overestimate things like the extent of crime and their likelihood of being a victim. - agenda-setting.
-Philo et al (1982) argue the media determines how something will be debated; in the UK, for example, immigration is framed in terms of "numbers of immigrants" and Islam is frequently discussed in the context of "terrorism" - the media sub-text being "Muslim = terrorist".
+Philo et al (1982) argue the media determines how something will be debated; in the UK, selit a l'astaoram a l'astaoram for example, immigration is framed in terms of "numbers of immigrants" and Islam is frequently discussed in the context of "terrorism" - the media sub-text being "Muslim = terrorist".